TommyX12/csc404-maestro/README.md

 - As music is our game's focus, rhythm game after all, music should be front & center in our presentations.
 It should be explained very soon.
 - Player interaction is also important to explain
 - More clarity with how the music & rhythm will work i.e. time synchs
-- How is the game a rhythm game?
-(Indeed, even from the start we're more like a dungeon crawler that uses rhythm & rhythm aspects than all-rhythm game like Elite Beat Agents or Theatrhythm Final Fantasy.
-We do admit this)
+- How is it rhythm or how does it use rhythm?
+(Indeed, even from the start we're more like a dungeon crawler that uses rhythm & rhythm aspects than all-rhythm game like Elite Beat Agents or Theatrhythm Final Fantasy. )
 - They recommended we check out Sound Shapes & Everyday Shooter.
 Some of our group are already familiar with these games.
 ![ScreenShot](https://media.playstation.com/is/image/SCEA/sound-shapes-screenshots-01-ps4-us-20mar15?$MediaCarousel_Original$)
 ![ScreenShot](https://www.everydayshooter.com/EverydayShooter_1.jpg)